Mayflower Members and Friends,

-As Dr. White mentioned last week, we know some of you are experiencing added stress and strain from unemployment or reduced income due to the COVID crisis.
+We know some of you are experiencing added stress and strain from unemployment or reduced income due to the COVID crisis.
 If this is the case, we ask that you take a sabbatical from giving this year.

 We pray those who are able will “Hold Serve” and continue to give their 2020 tithe in support of Mayflower in 2021.
 Please continue to help Mayflower get through 2020 by keeping your promise to the Church and fulfilling your pledge commitments for the year.

 After much consideration and discernment, our staff, with Mayflower Council’s approval, has prepared a responsive 2021 budget plan to efficiently reassess Mayflower’s operating expenses while preserving our financial stewardship during this uncertain time.
 Our current expenses run a little under $19,000 per week or about $985,000 for a full year.
 This includes our current staff, building, and church programs with reductions made by Council including an outreach reduction from 15% to 3.5%.

 - Personnel and Administration – $710,000 – which includes 1/2 year of a new minister.